silversub/terraform/provider/databases-resources.md

 - **Create** The creation of the instance is considered failed when no response is received for 60 minutes.
 - **Update** The update of the instance is considered failed when no response is received for 20 minutes.
-- **Delete:** The deletion of the instance is considered failed when no response is received for 10 minutes.
+- **Delete** The deletion of the instance is considered failed when no response is received for 10 minutes.

 ### Import
 {: #db-import}